JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 ## Extension methods
 Extension methods in Scala 2 are done through implicit classes and allow us to create new methods for existing types.

-In the library, we implement extension methods for `Generic -> SpecificType` and the interesting part, again, is that we don't need to implement `A -> B` directly, the compiler can derive it for us.
+In the library, we implement extension methods for `Generic -> SpecificType`, and the interesting part, again, is that we don't need to implement `A -> B` directly, the compiler can derive it for us.

 <Tabs>
     <TabItem value="Scala2" label="Scala 2" default>